-Besides, EBIT stands for earnings before interests and taxes and are considered as the operating earnings considering the depreciation of the tangible assets used in operations and the amortization of the non-tangible assets.
+Besides, EBIT stands for earnings before interests and taxes and is considered as the operating earnings considering the depreciation of the tangible assets used in operations and the amortization of the non-tangible assets.

-For a more precise income generated by operations that is not affected by non-cash expenses, please consider EBITDA.
+For a more precise income generated by operations that are not affected by non-cash expenses, please consider EBITDA.

 How do you calculate return on capital employed?

 There are three simple steps you need to calculate ROCE by hand.
-Of course, you can get the data and input it into our great return on capital employed calculator to get the result even faster.
+Of course, you can get the data and input it into our great return on the capital employed calculator to get the result even faster.

 First, get EBIT.
-You can work backward the value of EBIT by using net income and adding back tax provisions and interests expense, or you can take the operating income from the income statement.
+You can work backward the value of EBIT by using net income and adding back tax provisions and interest expense, or you can take the operating income from the income statement.

 From the balance sheet, take the total assets and the

 Total current liabilitiesor the

-Use the ROCE formula specified above or input the values in our fancy return on capital employed calculator.
+Use the ROCE formula specified above or input the values in our fancy return on the capital employed calculator.
 The result is expressed as a percentage.

 Return on capital employed formula: A real example

 We are going to analyze a company that has returned 191% in capital gains in the last 12 months (see capital gains yield calculator).
 Its name is Synnex, a TI (technical information) company related to the data center business.

 Since this ratio is helpful for finding businesses that are efficiently using their capital employed and is very likely to lead to good capital returns investments, we will find out the ROCE of the company considering the last quarter, one year ago.